mikepfeiffer/node-express-azure/README.md

 ## Running and Testing Locally:

-Fork this repo.
 You can use these commands to install, test, and run the app locally.
+(Not Required)

 ### Install